Thurgo/100-days-of-code/log.md

 **Time Spent: 3 hours 30 minutes**

 **Today's Progress**: Today I learned the basics of express, and what it allows me to do with node.
 I learned about the package.json file, and how the --save appendment to npm install affects it.
 I went over route params and how I can create dynamic pages very simply.
 I then finally learned how to use a route param as a variable to display on a .ejs file which is a HTML file that can display javascript by using <%= %>.

+### Day 14: March 8, 2018
+**Time Spent: 4 hours**

+**Today's Progress**:
+Finished up the intermediate express section of the class, learned how to use variables created by users using an input.
+Was hard to grasp at first but after doing it a couple times I have a better understanding.
+This is a pretty powerful tool that I want to play around with more.
+I also went ahead and did the next section on APIs.
+They are REALLY cool.
+I put together an app that takes user input of a search term, and returns the top 10 results matching movies by that search term, it returns the name in bold, then a dash, finally showing the year it was made.
+I think APIs are amazing after seeing how easy they are to deploy, you can really look smart when you know nothing using these things.
+Overall a good day and I'm looking forward to coding more tommorow.